-In the EU Member States participating in the UPCA, the Unified Patent Court will have primarily exclusive jurisdiction for civil proceedings relating to conventional European patents, new unitary patents, supplementary protection certificates (SPCs) and European patent applications.
+In the EU Member States having ratified the UPCA, the Unified Patent Court has primarily exclusive competence for civil proceedings relating to conventional European patents, new unitary patents, supplementary protection certificates (SPCs) and European patent applications.
 During a transitional period of at least seven years, actions for infringement or for declaration of invalidity may additionally be brought before national courts.

-The decision whether existing or future conventional European patents, or applications therefor, should fall under the jurisdiction of the Unified Patent Court, or should better remain under the old system, will generally depend on the individual needs of the proprietor or applicant.
-However, due to the fact that there is still no practical experience with the Unified Patent Court, an opt-out will have to be considered in many cases, especially with regard to the predictability of the outcome of proceedings and costs.
+The decision whether existing or future conventional European patents, or applications therefor, should fall under the competence of the Unified Patent Court, or should better remain under the old system, will generally depend on the individual needs of the proprietor or applicant.
+However, due to the fact that there is still no practical experience with the Unified Patent Court (June 2023), an opt-out will have to be considered in many cases, especially with regard to the predictability of the outcome of proceedings and costs.